-1. Questions with Notice that relate to items on the agenda coming before Council on the night.

-2. Questions with Notice that relate to other matters not relating to the agenda.
+- 1. Questions with Notice that relate to items on the agenda coming before Council on the night. - 2 Questions with Notice that relate to other matters not relating to the agenda.

-Questions received without notice (i.e. received after 10am on the day of the meeting) will be addressed in accordance with clause 17.3 of the Governance Rules.
+addressed in accordance with clause 18.3 of the Governance Rules.